 We settled into our seats in the food court at the mall when out of the corner of my eye I noticed it happening again.
-Her eyes bounced back and forth from my 2 year old daughter to me then back to my daughter then back to me, each time causing her brow to wrinkle in greater curiosity and her mind to visibly race with more questions.
+Her eyes bounced back and forth from my daughter to me then back to my daughter then back to me, each time causing her brow to wrinkle in greater curiosity and her mind to visibly race with more questions.

 The Pulpit of Adoption

-Adoption is not anything less than giving our families to kids who do not have one, but it is so much more.
-The call to care for these kids does not terminate on our care of these kids - it extends itself into the responsibility we have to posture ourselves as a pulpit upon which the Gospel can most vividly and effectively be communicated to the curious world around us.
+Adoption is not anything less than giving our families to kids who need one, but it is so much more.
+The call to care for these kids does not terminate on our care of these kids - it extends itself into the responsibility we have to posture ourselves as a pulpit upon which the gospel can most vividly and effectively be communicated to the curious world around us.
 We don't need to share the tragic details of our child's story as much as we need to share the good news of Jesus'.
 Their story is theirs to be told - when and how they choose; but, His story is His to be told - and He's made it clear when and how He wants that to happen.
-While it is not always the case that skin color and hair type make certain things about adoption obvious, it is always the case that caring for the marginalized, oppressed and orphaned by bringing them into a new forever family is one of the purest and most undefiled expressions of our faith this world will ever see (James 1:27).
+While it is not always the case that skin color and hair type make certain things about adoption obvious, it is always the case that caring for the vulnerable and bringing them into a new forever family is one of the purest and most undefiled expressions of our faith this world will ever see (James 1:27).
 It preaches His story.
 Our job is to let it.

 Opportunities, Not Annoyances

-Embrace the questions, stares, assumptions and seemingly offensive statements of others not as annoyances but as opportunities - the privilege and responsibility you have been given in adoption to help form a category of the Gospel for people where there is not one currently.
-Perhaps they're not interrupting whatever it is we're doing as much as Jesus is wanting to interrupt what they're doing.
-It's generally the case (although not always) that their stares and statements are not malicious in intent but rather ignorant in understanding.
+Embrace the questions, stares, assumptions and seemingly offensive statements of others not as annoyances but as opportunities - the privilege and responsibility you have been given in adoption to help form a category of the gospel for people where there is not one currently.
+Perhaps they're not interrupting whatever it is we're doing as much as Jesus is wanting to interrupt whatever it is they're doing.
+It's generally the case (although not always) that their stares and statements are not malicious in intent but rather are ignorant in understanding.
 It's our job to inform, teach and help build a paradigm for people that goes beyond what they are seeing in our family and points to something greater and more glorious - namely the heart of God for them as our friend at church or acquaintance in the neighborhood or stranger in the food court - reflected before them in the dynamic make up of our family.

 His Name is Jesus